nwilson314/stash/README.md

 1. maintain and iterate on the firefox extension
    - monitor user feedback and update as needed
 2. build the chrome extension (planned)
-3. experiment with ai summarization (maybe `POST /summarize`)
+3. refine ai summarization and categorization
-4. nail down auto-categorization, tagging, and title auto-creation
+4. improve newsletter generation and delivery
 5. keep refining the ui
 6. build obsidian integration
 7. add cli picker (`fzf`)